-Rachel Zelon is a founding member of HRI and has been working in the field of humanitarian assistance and development for 30 years.
+Rachel Zelon is a founding member of HRI and has been working in the field of humanitarian assistance and development since 1980.
 She started her career as a Peace Corps volunteer in the jungles of Ecuador and then went on to work for the Joint Distribution Committee and HIAS, Inc. (The Hebrew Immigrant Aid Society), both based in NYC.
 Ms. Zelon worked at HIAS for 15 years in the field of refugee assistance, protection, and resettlement.
 During her tenure there she served as Vice President for U.S. and International Operations.
 She later served as Vice President of International Programs for Feed The Children, based in Oklahoma City.
 Rachel is particularly known for her work in Iraq in 2003 when she lead the evacuation of many of the remaining members of the world’s oldest Jewish community from Baghdad to Israel.
 Her work was featured on CNN’s Newsnight with Aaron Brown in October 2004.
 Rachel holds an MSW from Hunter College in New York City.

 Jodel Pierre is a Haitian Senior Development Leader with more than 12 years of diverse experience in the development sector working with NGOs, local organizations as well as government entities.
 Jodel brings to HRI a strong passion, vision, and breadth of knowledge pertaining to local and international development work.
 He has special expertise in the design and implementation of Education, OVC and Child Protection projects as well as the management of large, complex development programs and partnerships.
 Prior to joining HRI, Jodel held positions and consultancies at the UN, USAID, Global Funds, Salvation Army, AmeriCares, Chemonics, and Tearfund.